 - Medicine-related answers can provide general guidance, context, and illustration, but specific or diagnostic answers are not allowed.
 Answers should not provide specific treatment recommendations or give the impression that they are a substitute for a real-life consultation with a doctor.

 - Doctors should not solicit patients for treatment.
 For example, doctors should not volunteer to schedule patient appointments on the site; doing so could violate medical board rules regarding advertising.

 - In answering medicine-related questions, doctors should be careful not to discuss privileged or confidential details of past or current patients.
 Doctors should also be careful not to accidentally reveal confidential information in indirect ways – for example, by discussing hypothetical illustrations that could be traced back to specific patients.

 - Needless to say, doctors should not suggest or prescribe medication to questioners based on interactions over Quora.
 Such a practice would likely violate telemedicine rules for many state medical boards.

-Doctors or medical students who answer medical or medically-related questions on Quora should identify themselves as licensed physicians or medical students and add a disclaimer to the end of those answers.
+- Doctors or medical students who answer medical or medically-related questions on Quora should identify themselves as licensed physicians or medical students and add a disclaimer to the end of their medical answers.

-This medical disclaimer (the default or an edited version) will be the disclaimer that shows up on your answers in questions in Medicine and Healthcare.
+- This medical disclaimer will be the disclaimer that shows up on your answers in questions in Medicine and Healthcare.
 Once initially set, a user's personalized disclaimer may be edited from the Settings page.
-Note: editing this text will update the text on all previous disclaimers.
+Note that editing this text will update the text on all previous disclaimers.

-We've worked hard and done research to craft this disclaimer language to protect our users.
+- We've worked hard and done research to craft this disclaimer language to protect our users.
 However, medical board rules differ by state and country, so we aren’t sure that this language will work for every doctor in every location -- especially since rules can change over time.
-As always, use your own good judgment as a licensed professional and, if appropriate, edit the disclaimer language to comply with your state’s medical rules.
+As always, use your own good judgment as a licensed professional and, if appropriate, you should edit or add to disclaimer language to comply with your state’s medical rules.